 We offer an accelerated math track to qualifying students.
 Other accelerated courses may be available on an individual basis.

-All students in grades K-8 receive technology instruction.
-Each classroom has at least one computer, and our Computer Lab provides supervised internet access.
+All students in grades 3-8 receive technology instruction.
+Our portable Computer Lab provides supervised internet access.

 Most of our graduates attend high school in their respective school districts, while a few are home-schooled or attend private high schools.